Texas A&M vs. Penn State: Odds, spread, over/under - November 23

 - Odds to win the national championship: +5000

-- Bookmakers rate Texas A&M equally compared to the computer rankings, 25th-best in college basketball.
+- Texas A&M is 25th-best in the country in terms of its odds to win the national championship (+5000), but only 28th, according to computer rankings.

-- The implied probability of Texas A&M winning the national championship, based on its +5000 moneyline odds, is 2%.
+- Texas A&M's chances of winning the national championship, based on its odds, are 2%.

 Check out all the futures bets available at BetMGM!